MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Microsoft Edge DevTools provide access to experimental features that are still in development.
 This article lists and describes the experimental features which are in either:
 *  The latest version of the Canary preview channel of Microsoft Edge.
-*  The latest version of the Stable version of Microsoft Edge.
+*  The latest version of the Stable release of Microsoft Edge.

 All [channels of Microsoft Edge](/deployedge/microsoft-edge-channels) have experimental features.
 You can get the latest experimental features by using the [Microsoft Edge Canary channel](https://www.microsoftedgeinsider.com/welcome?channel=canary).
 To view the full list available in your version of Microsoft Edge, see the **Settings** > **Experiments** page in DevTools.